supercharge/docs/database-testing.md

 ## Delete Fake Users
 You need to manually delete test data from your database.
-Boost exposes convenience methods to remove fake users from the database.
+Supercharge exposes convenience methods to remove fake users from the database.

 ### Delete User
-Deleting a single user in Boost tests can be done using the  `deleteUser(user)` or ´deleteUserById(id)` methods:
+Deleting a single user in Supercharge tests can be done using the  `deleteUser(user)` or ´deleteUserById(id)` methods:

 ```js
 const BaseTest = util('base-test')